Skip to main content

 collection_id=collection.id,

-content="Q4 planning meeting notes",
+raw_text="Q4 planning meeting notes",

-metadata={"type": "meeting"}
+metadata={"type": "meeting"},

 )